 It displays all the product categories on the left side of the web site while the catalogue is shown on the right.
 The project is divided into two categories which are the farmer Login and Admin Login, the admin has full control of the site.
 The admin is authorized to view all orders, manage product lists, their categories with brand names, and view total customers with their details.
 In order to add a product, an admin must provide a suitable product name by selecting a brand name, category and should enter a description, quantity, amount, and product image too.
 The admin can also check the order status of the customer with their respective product names and transaction id.

-The farmer on the other hand only interacts with the front end side and can log in or register their accounts.
+The farmer on the other hand only interacts with the front-end side and can log in or register their accounts.
 He/she can view available products and add products to their cart with a certain quantity.
 After all, the customer can continue to checkout to make a payment

 The tools that have been used in the development and implementation of the system are open-source frameworks such as bootstrap etc.